Nortel: Bookkeeping irregularities

 In 2007, both the U.S. Securities and Exchange Commission and the Ontario Securities Commission laid charges against former senior financial officials from Nortel including Frank Dunn who was fired from Nortel in 2004.
 Frank Dunn was promoted from chief financial officer to replace John A. Roth as CEO in November 2001.
 According to the SEC, Dunn and three other financial officers began to fudge revenue by misusing "bill and hold" transactions starting "no later than September, 2000".
-The SEC said that at least a year's worth of the alleged book-keeping took place while John Roth was still CEO of Nortel, even though no charges were laid against him.
+The SEC said that at least a year's worth of the alleged misconduct took place while John Roth was still CEO of Nortel, though no charges were laid against him.

 Treatment of Nortel pensioners

-On June 23, 2010, the News and Observer published a story criticizing treatment pensioners have been receiving from their former employer, Nortel.
-According to the article, Nortel has asked a federal court to terminate medical coverage, prescription drug coverage, long-term disability, and life insurance of 4,000 retirees and dependents, claiming the benefits are costing the company $2 million per month.
+On June 23, 2010, the News and Observer published a story criticizing the treatment of Nortel pensioners by their former employer.
+According to the article, Nortel had asked a federal court to terminate medical coverage, prescription drug coverage, long-term disability, and life insurance of 4,000 retirees and dependents, claiming the benefits were costing the company $2 million per month.
 Nortel blamed the company's creditors for this decision.

 Ex-CEO as creditor

-In the middle of the decade several class-action lawsuits were filed against John Roth and others, by former employees who felt that their 401K company plans were depleted due to misrepresentation by the defendants.
+In the middle of the decade, several class-action lawsuits were filed against John Roth and others, by former employees who felt that their 401K company plans were depleted due to misrepresentation by the defendants.
 They claimed they were duped into investing in Nortel stock, when those who encouraged them to do so allegedly knew that the company was ailing.
-John Roth left Nortel in 2001 with more than million.

 In 2009, Roth filed a claim for CA$1 billion, aiming to become a creditor to the assets of Nortel along with all other Nortel employees, in case the class action lawsuits against him succeeded.